AndreasKl/reactive-spring-session-vertx/readme.md

 # reactive-spring-session-vertx

-Due to the lack of a distributed reactive Spring Session implementations for relational databases, this projects aims to fill the gap with a fully reactive **postgres** Spring Session store.
+Due to the lack of a distributed reactive Spring Session implementations for relational databases, this projects aims to fill the gap with a fully reactive **PostgreSQL** any **MySQL** Spring Session store.

-Instead of faking reactive behaviour by wrapping JDBC into a thread pool, the implementation is based on **[vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client)**.
+The implementation is based on **[vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client)**.

 Supports JDK 8 and up.
+Does not depend on **Spring Boot** but can be easily used with **Spring Boot**.

-### On MySQL
+### A few words on MySQL
-The MySQL flavour is compatible with MySQL 5.7+.
-It is fully working but not battle tested on production like the postgres flavour.
+The MySQL flavour is compatible with MySQL 5.7 and up.
+It is fully working but not battle tested on production like the PostgreSQL version.

-## How to use
+## Setup instructions
 A demo project is located under `/webflux-demo-application` written in Kotlin.
 `ReactivePostgresSessionConfiguration` registers a `ReactivePostgresSessionRepository` and a scheduled task that removes expired sessions from the database.
 Expired sessions